Salt × AI · differential edge

 No comments.
 YAML only.

-Why it works: Version pinned (no 2019-era patterns), OS specified (right package names), goal is concrete, module list constrains the search space, explicit require: removes ordering guesswork.
+Why it works: it pins the version (no 2019-era patterns), names the OS (right package names), constrains the modules, and makes ordering explicit.

 The format that wastes your time